jdemartino78/vibe_coding_a2a_agent/README.md

 ### 4. Deploy A2A Agents

 This step deploys the Orchestrator, Cocktail, and Weather agents to Vertex AI Agent Engine.
+The `Orchestrator` agent intelligently delegates tasks to the specialized `Weather` and `Cocktail` agents.
+It discovers them by reading their Agent Card, which is like a 'business card' that describes what an agent can do.
 The deployment script will also automatically grant all necessary IAM permissions.

+Run the following command to set up the virtual environment, install dependencies, and deploy all three agents:
 ```bash
 (cd a2a-on-ae-multiagent-memorybank/a2a_agents && uv venv && source .venv/bin/activate && uv sync --python 3.12 && ./deploy_agents.sh)
 ```
+This script will also save the agent URLs and Engine IDs in the root `.env` file.